cloudnative-pg/cloudnative-pg/docs/src/architecture.md

   data sets), you first demote the current primary, then promote the designated primary using the API provided by CloudNativePG.
-- **Unexpected failure:** If the entire Kubernetes cluster fails, you might experience data loss, but you need to failover to the other Kubernetes cluster by promoting the PostgreSQL replica cluster.
+- **Unexpected failure:** If the entire Kubernetes cluster fails, you might experience data loss, but you need to fail over to the other Kubernetes cluster by promoting the PostgreSQL replica cluster.

 !!!
 Warning